 When I created Age Old traditional group on Watsapp with my relatives, I knew it was a bond which kept me connected to the roots I belong to.
 This group set up last February has been an amazing inspiration for me.
 All my aunts, cousins, my mother, in-laws share there culinary experience and the traditions associated.When I asked if anyone recalls making tilgul my cousin’s wife mentioned about her mother’s recipe for Tilgul.
 I did a happy dance.
 I was looking for the precious recipe and the technique for almost a couple of months time.

 The day the recipe was shared, I started my experiment within an hour’s time.
-A couple of failed attempts during the day led to another attempt in the evening.
+A couple of failed attempts during the day followed another attempt in the evening.
 I checked with my mother-in-law and she suggested using a brass paraat(her mother-in-law always made it in a brass paraat).
 All thanks to my ajji sasubai….this is how things unfolded in my kitchen…

 For this, one needs the following utensils: A brass paraat(flat vessel),iron tawa and heat resistant fingers 🙂 Yes, the stirring is done by fingers and not the spoons.
 However, midway in the process, I tried using my silicon brush which I use for coating butter etc for my bakes.
 It worked wonders!